-This week the UK is celebrating National Growing for Wellbeing week!
-The week is a celebration of the magic that growing your own produce can do for your wellbeing, both physically and mentally.
+This week, the UK is celebrating National Growing for Wellbeing week!
+It’s a celebration of the magic that growing your own produce can do for your wellbeing, both physically and mentally.

-AO’er and Front End Developer Emma, has very kindly offered her story on how she began growing her own produce, and some really helpful tips and hints to get you started!
+AOer and Front End Developer Emma offered her story on how she began growing her own produce, and some really helpful tips and hints to get you started!

 Like a lot of other people, I’ve taken to gardening during lockdown.
 It provides an escape, a way to disconnect when needed, and with little else changing in my environment these days, even seeing a new shoot poking through the soil is a thrill.

 This isn’t my first venture into the world of growing, I’ve had an on-off (occasionally turbulent!) relationship with gardening since I was a teenager when I bought a packet of rose seeds on a whim despite knowing nothing about gardening or roses.

 It’s taken 10 years since my love for gardening started before I made a serious effort to grow my own veg at home.
 This began with an investment of £40 and ended several months later with a solitary courgette.
 Every other plant fell to an aphid army or failed to crop.